Khaled-Mahmmoud/MyCompetitiveProgramming/String/Failure Function.md

 failure function expresses longest proper prefix that is a suffix.

+Sometimes prefix table is also known as LPS Table.
+Here LPS stands for **Longest proper Prefix which is also Suffix**

 Given String P of length m, define an array F(m).

 Let t = P[0..i].